lrusso/tinyDOC/README.md

 TinyDOC 2 Editor is a HTML5 Rich Text Editor.
 The idea of this project is to provide a lightweight text editor with simple and easy-to-use features.

+**TINYDOC2 IS A WORK IN PROGRESS IN ORDER TO REPLACE EXECCOMMAND FROM THE SOURCE CODE.**

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/tinyDOC2/master/tinyDOC2.png)

 ## Web